UW Chemical Engineering Professor David Castner Wins 2018 AVS Medard W. Welch Award

 June 8, 2018

-When he has some free time, Dave can be found working on one of his classic cars or fishing for steelhead and salmon.
+When he has some free time, Castner can be found working on one of his classic cars or fishing for steelhead, salmon and halibut in the Pacific Northwest.